 It is possible to delete a service account and then create a new service account with the same name.
 If you reuse the name of a deleted service account, it may result in unexpected behavior.

 When you delete a service account, its role bindings are not immediately deleted.
 If you create a new service account with the same name as a recently deleted service account, the old bindings may still exist; however, they will not apply to the new service account even though both accounts have the same email address.
-This behavior occurs because service accounts are given a unique ID within Cloud IAM at creation.
+This behavior occurs because service accounts are given a unique ID within IAM at creation.
 Internally, all role bindings are granted using these IDs, not the service account's email address.
 Therefore, any role bindings that existed for a deleted service account do not apply to a new service account that uses the same email address.

-- Re-granting those roles to the new service account.
+- Create the new service account.

 Permissions for service accounts